 The Committee reviews and analyzes target total direct compensation for the NEOs annually against the compensation provided by a peer group of airline companies to executives in similar positions.
-In analyzing the information for 2022, the Committee reviewed the target total direct compensation for executives of a peer group of airlines as identified below.
+In analyzing the information for 2023, the Committee reviewed the target total direct compensation for executives of a peer group of the airlines identified below.

-The following companies represent the airline peer group selected by the Committee as a comparator for determining appropriate compensation levels for 2022 (the same peer group as used to evaluate 2021 compensation):
+The following companies represent the airline peer group selected by the Committee as a comparator for determining appropriate compensation levels for 2023 (the same peer group as used to evaluate 2022 compensation):